-According to the head of the police of Gera, there are 83 deportable Jews in Gera and all but one of them, because he is away, have been informed they will be deported from Gera the next day.
+According to the head of the police of Gera, there are 83 deportable Jews in Gera.
+All but one of them - because he is away - have been informed they will be deported from Gera the next day.
 68 adults and 14 children of Polish nationality are deported on that day, including the three Katz brothers and their families.

 In the early morning hours of November 10, the SA, the SS and the Hitler Youth destroy the synagogue in the Hotel Kronprinz on Schülerstraße, but decide not to burn it as it's attached to a hotel.
 Instead, the contents of the synagogue is looted, and Torah scrolls are burned in the streets by the SA.
 The Orthodox synagogue is burned down.
 The Jewish school in the Meistergässchen is also destroyed.